Menu

 Note that some of the issues discussed below are LaTeX/Beamer issues.
 However, I discuss them here because I collected solutions for them from various documentation pieces or from the internet.

-I also document how these issues can be addressed directly from the org-mode source code.
+I also document how these issues can be addressed directly from the org-mode source code or the setup-file which gets included by the org-mode source file.

 Tables